Affeldt Mion Museum in the Historic Depot

 It is for them that the museum is named.

 Inside, you’ll find a celebration of not only Fred Harvey and Mary Colter, but other artists and designers, past and present, who have contributed to elevating Winslow Arizona through art.
-Allan and Tina’s restoration of La Posada spurred community development, encouraging other artists to revive nearby historic buildings into studios, a collective known as the Winslow Society of Artists (WSA).
+Allan and Tina’s restoration of La Posada spurred community development, encouraging other artists to revive nearby historic buildings into studios, something we highlight through the Winslow Studio Artists (WSA).
 The AMM and WSA will continue to explore and celebrate historic revival, creative expression, and what art can do for a community.

-AMM will also be home to a significant part of Winslow’s history.
+AMM is also home to a significant part of Winslow’s history.

 The Hubbell-Joe Rug

-The world’s largest single-loom Navajo rug, commissioned for Lorenzo Hubble Jr’s Winslow trading post in 1932 and woven by Navajo artist Julia Joe and her daughters, has returned to Winslow after a fifty-year absence, thanks to Allan Affeldt and Tina Mion, who purchased the rug in 2012.
-Creating a display for a work of art this massive and important has been many years in the making but is now well underway.
-The goal is a late summer opening.
+The largest known hand-carded and hand-spin Navajo rug, commissioned for Lorenzo Hubble Jr’s Winslow trading post in 1932 and woven by Navajo artist Julia Joe, her daughter Lillie, and the Kin ł ichii’nii (Red House) Clan, has returned to Winslow after a fifty-year absence, thanks to Allan Affeldt and Tina Mion, who purchased the rug in 2012.
+Creating a display for a work of art this massive and important was many years in the making but is now open to the public!

 We look forward to seeing you!